-Elementary data structures such as file structures, linked lists, and simple trees.
+Elementary data structures such as arrays, linked lists, stacks, queues, heaps, hashtables, and trees.
 Extensive programming assignments in a current computer language.

 Prerequisites: COS 105 with C- or higher or COS 205 with C- or higher with consent of instructor.
 Special Notes: Includes 6 lab hours.
 Offered: Fall, Spring.